MajorZiploc/tooling_notes/art/blender/notes.md

 Rokoko is a external blender plugin for retargeting animations from 1 rig to another

+NOTE: ensure your rig has all transforms applyed (ctrl-a)

 ### Getting an animation from Mixamo

 select an animation